 Within a PRINCE2 project, as we have seen, the Project Board retains responsibility for the overall success of the project, but delegates the day to day management to the Project Manager.
-The Controlling a Stage (CS) process describes the activities of the Project Manager within each management stage of a project (following the initiation stage), including authorizing project work, reviewing stage progress, and submitting the appropriate reports to the Project Board.
+The controlling a stage process describes the activities of the Project Manager within each management stage of a project (following the initiation stage), including authorizing project work, reviewing stage progress, and submitting the appropriate reports to the Project Board.

-There are eight activities in the CS process:
+There are eight activities in the controlling a stage process:

 Authorize a Work Package